 Temperature decreases with height throughout the mesosphere.
 The coldest temperatures in Earth's atmosphere, about -90° C (-130° F), are found near the top of this layer.

-The boundary between the mesosphere and the thermosphere above it is called the mesopause.
-At the bottom of the mesosphere is the stratopause, the boundary between the mesosphere and the stratosphere below.
+The boundary between the mesosphere and the thermosphere is called the mesopause.
+At the bottom of the mesosphere is the stratopause, the boundary between the mesosphere and the stratosphere.

 Most meteors vaporize in the mesosphere.
 Some material from meteors lingers in the mesosphere, causing this layer to have a relatively high concentration of iron and other metal atoms.